TheLKL321/Angry-Moose-Android/README.md

 -- <cite>literally no one</cite>

 ### About the project
-The project is made in pure Java Android, as a learning experience.
+The project is made in Java Android, as a learning experience.
+It uses Jetpack Test testing framework.

 ### TODO
 - Graphical assets